 Aim

-This applied design project allows students to develop a design brief or extend on an existing project, exploring skills, techniques, ideas and issues relevant to the design discipline.
+This applied design project allows students to develop a creative response to a design brief or extend on an existing project, exploring skills, techniques, ideas and issues relevant to the design discipline.
 Through market research, analysis of information from a range of sources and incorporation of critique, students will arrive at a resolved final design outcome/artefact.
 The applied research process will address sustainability from cultural, social, environmental and/or economic perspectives.
 Projects can be individual or team-based, student or client driven, studio or workplace-based.

 Learning Outcomes